db-electronics/kicadlib/README.md

 conditions

 # KiCad Library
 This project contains KiCad schematic and footprint components use throughout my KiCad projects.
+If you're going to use my free parts libraries you should consider me.
+Thanks!